-isleHoliday is a holiday house booking website with a difference.
+isleHoliday is a holiday rental website with a difference.

 It is run by a social enterprise based in the Scottish islands.
 Isle Develop CIC runs digital projects which support sustainable island economies.

 When you book your holiday house through isleHoliday, you are helping make our islands more sustainable.
 We employ and train islanders to develop digital skills.
 We offer free digital advice to island entrepreneurs and community groups.

 It’s pretty similar in the sense that you can find a place to stay and book and pay for it online.